ChBrockmann/FS22-Mod-Synchronizer/README.md

  - [MaKas005](https://github.com/MaKas005)

 ## Licenses
 We are realising this project under the MIT license.
-Look in the [README](README.md) file to get all the details!
+Look in the [LICENSE](LICENSE) file to get all the details!
 We are using following libraries with licenses:
 |Library|License|
 |---|---|